image compressor

 Balanced/Aggressive: re-encode image data for stronger compression.

 If a file is already tightly compressed, savings can still be limited.
+The most effective size reduction often comes from resizing to the actual display dimensions before compressing.

 Troubleshooting & FAQ